bishopZ/Frame.js/readme.md

 The first input property is always the callback function, but more variables can also be passed in as additional arguments of Frame().

 	Frame(function(next, context, someVar){
-		// "this" is passed in as "context" (injected scope)
+		// "this" is passed in as "context" (how to inject scope)
 		// "someVar" is passed in as "someVar"
 		// ...
 		next();